rakshitnayak/selenium-webTesting/README.md

 # Testing(Automation)

-This Repositry includes selenium tests for a web page ,as a part of my GRIP(graduation Rotational internship program)
+This Repositry includes selenium tests for a web page ,as a part of my GRIP(Graduate Rotational Internship Program)
 @ The sparks foundation.